NeilJustice/ZenUnitAndMetalMock/README.md

 // always having test names up top ready to easily review for continued quality and cohesion
 // instead of test names being scattered throughout test files
 // is where this design yields long term code quality dividends.
-// Test names always up top makes it downright difficult not to notice
-// that a class under test has, for example,
-// grown to have many more responsibilities than a single responsibility,
-// leading to better program design when that class under test is then refactored.

 // AFACT declares a non-value-parameterized test.
 AFACT(FizzBuzz_EndNumber0_Throws)